A comprehensive guide to Alice’s home shire, ‘The Land of the Summer People’.

 The Newt, Bruton

 If you’re in need of a little respite, The Newt – with its glorious Georgian hotel and extensive gardens – is the place to have a breather.
-Beautiful and productive, there’s an apple tree maze, diverse woodland and flourishing vegetable gardens.
+Beautiful and productive, there’s an original Roman villa, diverse woodland with deer, and flourishing vegetable gardens and apple orchards.
+An astonishing destination for children and adults alike, with shops, cafes and seasonal restaurant.

 Babington House, Frome

-With a range of rooms across the Georgian manor, in the Main House, Coach House and Stable Block, as well as the indoor and outdoor pools, spa, restaurants and bars, library and walled garden, Babington House is just the place for some well-earned R&R.
+With a range of rooms across the Georgian manor, in the Main House, Coach House and Stable Block, as well as the indoor and outdoor pools, spa, restaurants and bars, library and walled garden – Babington House is just the place for some well-earned R&R. The ultimate countryside escape for rest, relaxation and seasonal dining.

 Best for: A memorable day out